 Like most trends, the things that people look for when buying a car are cyclical.
-In today's world of unstable economies, rising gas prices and an increasing awareness of one's carbon footprint, the small "econobox" sedan and hatchback have been gaining popularity -- much as they did in the 1970s during the oil crisis.
+In today's world of unstable economies, fluctuating gas prices and an increasing awareness of one's carbon footprint, the small "econobox" sedan and hatchback have been gaining popularity -- much as they did in the 1970s during the oil crisis.

 Naturally, two of the biggest competitors in this segment come from two of the world's biggest companies: the Ford Fiesta and the Toyota Yaris.
 One of the hardest things to do is style an economy car with great looking lines that are sporty enough for one buyer and still cute enough for another.
 The question is, which of the two has gotten this right?